Finding the Funds for College

 - The Patient Advocate Foundation offer scholarships to individuals under the age of 25 diagnosed with Crohn's Disease and ulcerative colitis and other diseases.
 They offer twelve $3,000 scholarships per year.
 Visit www.patientadvocate.org to learn more.

 Some scholarship Web sites charge fees to subscribe.
 However, with many excellent free sites available, your search doesn't need to cost a cent.
 (With "free" registration, the sponsor usually shares your contact information with colleges and student marketing firms.)
-Three excellent resources are www.fastweb.com, www.scholarships.com, and www.petersons.com/finaid.
+Some excellent resources are www.fastweb.com and www.scholarships.com.

 Masses of scholarship information are in hefty, expensive print directories.
 If you'd rather not buy one, find them at your public library or high school college/career office.
 Scholarships are classified by subject (e.g., biology), type of sponsor (e.g., corporation), location (e.g., state programs), application characteristics (e.g. heritage or disability), and other categories.
 Annually updated, the best-known guides include Peterson's Scholarships, Grants and Prizes (Thomson-Peterson's), The Scholarship Book (Prentice-Hall), and the Scholarship Handbook (College Board).